 About Professor Erlenbusch

-Verena Erlenbusch (DPhil, University of Sussex) joined the department in 2013.
+Verena Erlenbusch (DPhil, Social and Political Thought, University of Sussex) joined the department in 2013.
 Before coming to Memphis, she taught at St. Mary's University and the University of the Incarnate Word in San Antonio, TX.
 In spring and summer 2011, she was a Visiting Scholar at Emory University in Atlanta, GA.

-Verena is a critical theorist who draws on resources in Political Philosophy, Contemporary European Philosophy, and non-Western traditions to both examine pressing political issues and articulate normative strategies for transformation.
+Verena is a critical theorist who draws on resources in Political Philosophy, Contemporary European Philosophy, and adjacent disciplines to both examine pressing political issues and articulate normative strategies for political transformation.

 The primary focus of Verena's work concerns the historical formation of contemporary terrorism.
-Her book manuscript on this topic, titled Genealogies of Terrorism: Revolution, State Terror, Empire, argues that questions about what terrorism is and why it is wrong are the wrong questions to ask if we aim to engage in meaningful debate about terrorism.
+Her forthcoming book, Genealogies of Terrorism: Revolution, State Terror, Empire, argues that questions about what terrorism is and why it is wrong are the wrong questions to ask if we aim to engage in meaningful debate about terrorism.
 Offering an important corrective to attempts to develop canonical definitions, assure semantic consistency, and provide normative certainty, the book offers an empirically grounded and philosophically rigorous examination of what we do when we name something terrorism.
 Tracing discourses and practices of terrorism since their emergence in late-eighteenth century France, Verena shows that terrorism means many different things and is put to a wide range of political uses depending on the concrete context in which it is deployed.

 Verena is also interested in questions of philosophical methodology, the relationship between genealogy and normativity, and meta-philosophical questions about diversity and inclusiveness.